CaracolDSA/caracolDSA.github.io/_posts/2023-01-17-posting-on-caracoldsa-io.md

 Previewing an article before posting can be tricky.
 I’m still figuring out how to make it easier.
 For now, the best bet is to either use the [Prose.io](http://Prose.io/s) text editor’s preview button, or if you use a lot of nutshells, the [nutshell text editor](https://ncase.me/nutshell/try/).
 Worst case, just publish, wait 30-60 secs, and refresh the site.

 For this reason, changing the look of the website is also difficult.
 Modifying jekyll themes means editing code.
 Changing the fonts is easy enough - just find and replace font names in the .CSS files.
 Anything more substantial, however, has a bit of a learning curve.

+Some CSS design quirks to fix:

+-  limiting the maximum width of an image so that it doesnt span the fill width of the site.
+- Instead of embedding full image, find a way to replace the embedded image with a low-rez preview, and enable full size, gallery view kind of thing on click.

 ## Themes